 CMS routinely distributes an educational tool, known as a CBR, to the provider community in a variety of Medicare Fee-for-Service service areas.
 A CBR reflects a specific provider's billing and/or prescribing patterns as compared to his/her peers' patterns for the same services in his/her state or specialty, and nationwide.
 The CBR is intended to enhance accurate billing and/or prescribing practices and support providers' internal compliance activities.
-Receiving a CBR is not an indication or precursor to an audit, and it requires no response on a provider's part.
+The report is not an indication of wrongdoing, and can support internal compliance review efforts, especially those related to coding and billing of code sets.
+Receiving a CBR is not an indication of or precursor to an audit, and it requires no response on a provider's part.
 Selected providers, however, may be referred for additional review and education as a part of CMS' routine CBR Program.